Stealth-Market-Microstructure-Group/Matching-engine-core/README.md

 # exchange-simulator

 ## Overview
-A custom Python-based exchange simulator built from scratch to understand market microstructure and prepare for trading competitions (e.g., IMC Prosperity).
+A custom Python-based exchange simulator built from scratch to understand market microstructure and prepare for trading competitions (e.g., jane street , IMC Prosperity).
 It implements core execution infrastructure so strategies can be plugged in, tested, and measured.

 ## Current Features